trajkovdimitar/TheBackend-CMS/TheBackendCmsSolution/README.md

 TheBackend-CMS
 A cloud-agnostic, modular Content Management System (CMS) built with .NET 9 and .NET Aspire, inspired by Orchard Core.
 This project aims to provide a flexible, extensible CMS with features like content management, multi-tenancy, and headless APIs, deployable to any cloud provider (e.g., AWS, Azure, Google Cloud) or on-premises.
 Status
 Work in progress.
-Currently includes a minimal .NET Aspire solution with a CmsCore API and PostgreSQL database.
+Includes a ApiService minimal API with basic content management (create/read content items) and a PostgreSQL database.
 Prerequisites

 .NET 9 SDK: Version 9.0.301 or later.
 Download.
 Docker Desktop: For running PostgreSQL and other containerized services.
 Download.
 Git: For cloning the repository.
 Download.
 Code Editor: Visual Studio 2022 (17.9+), VS Code, or similar.
-Recommended: VS Code with C# extension.
+Recommended: Visual Studio 2022.
-Optional: PostgreSQL client (e.g., pgAdmin, included via Aspire) for database management.
+Optional: PostgreSQL client (e.g., pgAdmin, included via Aspire) or API client (e.g., Postman, curl) for testing.

 Setup